 The middle point of the intersecting edge between the front of the Exchange Station Base and the Battlefield ground shall be the origin "O".
 The direction towards the Mineral Collecting Slot from the normal line to the front plane of the Base shall be the negative x-axis, while the upward vertical direction shall be the positive z-axis, thus forming a right-hand Cartesian coordinate system, named as the Exchange Station coordinate system OXYZ.
-The geometric center of the Mineral Receptacle's entry plane shall be the origin "E", the outward direction from the normal line to the Mineral Receptacle's entry plane shall be the positive x-axis, while the direction towards the "R" logo from the normal line to the Mineral Recognition Zone shall be the positive z-axis, thus forming a right-hand Cartesian coordinate system, named as the Mineral Receptacle coordinate system EX'Y'Z'.
-The outward-facing direction of the normal line to the entry plane of the Mineral Receptacle is $e^{-}$ .
-The symbol for the angle between the EX' axis of the Mineral Receptacle coordinate system and the XOY plane of the Exchange Station coordinate system shall be " $\theta$ "; that for the angle between the EY' axis of the former and the XOY plane of the latter shall be " $\Phi$ "; while the angle between the EX' axis of the former and the XOZ plane of the latter shall be known as " $\psi$ ".
-The location and Euler angles of the Mineral Receptacle's point E in the Exchange Station coordinate system are to be collectively known as the pose of the Mineral Receptacle.
-The pose of the initial position (initial status) of the Mineral Receptacle coordinate system is: x=-350, y=0, z=1150, $\theta$ =0, $\Phi$ =0, $\psi$ =0, unit of length is mm, and unit of angle is $\circ$ .
+The geometric center of the Mineral Receptacle's entry plane shall be the origin "E", the outward direction from the normal line to the Mineral Receptacle's entry plane shall be the positive x-axis, while the upward direction from the normal line to the Mineral Receptacle sentry plane shall be the positive z-axis, thus forming a right-hand Cartesian coordinate system, named as the EX'Y'Z'.
+The outward-facing direction of the normal line to the entry plane of the Mineral Receptacle is ¬ The symbol for the angle between the EX' axis of the Mineral line to the Mineral Receptacle is ¬ The symbol for the angle between the EX' axis of the Mineral line to the Mineral Receptacle is ¬ The symbol for the angle between the EX' axis of the Mineral line to the Mineral Receptacle is ¬ The symbol for the angle between the EX' axis of the Mineral line to the Mineral Receptacle is ¬ The symbol for the angle between the EX' axis of the Mineral line to the Mineral Receptacle is ¬ The symbol for the angle between the EX' axis of the Mineral line to the Mineral Receptacle is ¬ The symbol for the angle between the EX' axis of the Mineral line to the Mineral Receptacle is ¬ The symbol for the angle between the EX' axis of the Mineral line to the Mineral Receptacle is ¬ The symbol for the angle between the EX' axis of the Mineral line to the Angle between the EX' axis of the Mineral line to the Angle between the EX' axis of the Mineral line to the Angle between the EX' axis of the Mineral line to the Angle between the EX' axis of the Mineral line to the Angle between the EX' ax

+Receptacle coordinate system and the XOY plane of the Exchange Station coordinate system shall be " $\theta$ "; that for the angle between the EY' axis of the former and the XOY plane of the latter shall be " $\Phi$ "; while the angle between the EX' axis of the former and the XOZ plane of the latter shall be known as " $\psi$ ".
+The location and Euler angles of the Mineral Receptable's point E in the Exchange Station coordinate system are to be collectively known as the pose of the Mineral Receptable.
+The pose of the initial position (initial status) of the Mineral Receptacle coordinate system is: x=-350, y=0, z=1150, $\theta$ =0, $\Phi$ =0, $\psi$ =0, unit of length is mm, and unit of angle is °.

-Figure 5-8 Coordinate System of the Exchange Station
+Figure 5-9 Coordinate system of the Exchange Station

-[1] Front Guard of Exchange Station
+[1] Front guard of Exchange Station

-Figure 5-9 The Mineral Receptacle in the Initial Position
+Figure 5-10 The Mineral Receptacle in the Initial Position